 the high concentration of water prevents sinking in the lake.

 Standing in the middle close to the lake, the erosion sounds can be heard nonstop.
-The extraordinary salt dome and its salt lake are located at west of Qom city, Jafariyeh town.
+The extraordinary salt dome and its salt lake are located west of Qom city, Jafariyeh town.